swup/docs/docs/themes/create-theme.md

 # Create Plugin
 Anyone can create and publish swup themes.
+To create new theme, install [swup CLI]({{ "/cli" | relative_url }}) which can create one from a template for you.

-Start with heading to [this repo](https://github.com/swup/theme-template) and follow the instructions there.
+Alternatively you can head over to [this template repo](https://github.com/swup/theme-template) and follow the instructions there.

 ## Tips
 - Checkout existing themes before creating one.